Sunday, February 28, 2010

 There was lots of news this week under the heading of "What can I look forward to when I don't have gene therapy?"

-How about longer acting factor?
+How about extended half-life factor?
 So, instead of prophy three times a week, you dose once, and it lasts all week?
-Long-acting factor is the next great thing in hemophilia, while we wait someday for a cure.
+Extended half-life factor is the next great thing in hemophilia, while we wait someday for a cure.
 I think this will be a reality in the next two years.

 Now even when a company has a new product in clinical trials, this doesn't mean that it automatically will come to fruition.
-These are trials, and sometimes things don't work out. for example, just this week Bayer cancelled its LipLong study, which seemed so promising.
-Bayer was exploring a long acting factor VIII (BAY 79-4980), but results weren't as expected.
-But don't worry; they are also working on another long acting FVIII in different preclinical trial!
+These are trials, and sometimes things don't work out.
+For example, just this week Bayer cancelled its LipLong study, which seemed so promising.
+Bayer was exploring an extended half-life factor VIII (BAY 79-4980), but results weren't as expected.
+But don't worry; they are also working on another extended half-life FVIII in different preclinical trial.

 One thing to note: you can actually voluteer to participate in one of these studies.
 Go to clinicaltrial.gov.
 You could help make history!